 Stephanie Berget was born loving horses and found her way to rodeo when she married her Bronc Rider.
 She and her husband traveled throughout the Northwest while she ran barrels and her cowboy rode bucking horses.
 She started writing to put a realistic view of rodeo and ranching into western romance.
 Stephanie and her husband live on a farm located along the Oregon/Idaho border, where they raise hay, horses and cattle, with the help of Dizzy Dottie, the Border Collie, and two Munchkin cats, Magic and Martin.

-Sherry Briscoe is an award-winning author of mystery, suspense, and supernatural thrillers.
+Sherry Briscoe is an award-winning author of mystery and suspense with a touch of romance and a pinch of the paranormal.
 Her childhood heroes were Alfred Hitchcock and Edgar Allan Poe, and she insists that episodes of The Twilight Zone made perfectly fine bedtime stories.
 A native Idahoan with Cajun and Cherokee heritage, she holds degrees in Journalism, Photography, and Adult Education.
 She is a world traveler, US Army Veteran, founder of the Idaho Screenwriters Association, active board member of the Idaho Writers Guild, and professional speaker and workshop facilitator.

 Randy Brown has been a member of Coeur Du Bois chapter of RWA since 1996.
 A lifelong writer, it was only through the assistance of his editor, J. C. Wing of Wing Family Editing, and the members of Coeur Du Bois that he was able to publish his first book, The Archeologist and the Spirit Catchers.